PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 See our [Development Guide](https://pennylane.readthedocs.io/en/stable/development/guide.html) and the page on [submitting a pull request](https://pennylane.readthedocs.io/en/stable/development/guide/pullrequests.html) in particular for more information.

-Thank you for your interest in PennyLane! :fireworks:
+Thank you for your interest in PennyLane! 🎆

-The PennyLane team